 Looking at it, it’s hard to miss the aesthetic similarities to the Yamaha, namely the rosette and the binding, but also that Takamine cut some cost by eliminating any kind of a pickguard.
 If you’re keen to get the worn-through look a lá Glen Hansard or Damien Rice, maybe that’ll help you!

-The other thing worth noting is that it comes with a cedar top.
+The other thing worth noting is that the Takamine GD-20 comes with a cedar top.
 It’s alleged that combined with the mahogany sides, you’ll get a warmer tone.

 It’s hard to miss the darker wood on the top.
 That’s mahogany, and it’s a very odd place to have some, but it’s a great guitar.
 It seems even less finished than the Yamaha, which I love.
 It’s also nice to see the Grover tuners – a subtle piece of outsourcing to upgrade the parts used beyond the unbranded generic ones normally used at this price.